hl2guide/SettingsForPowerToys/README.md

-# SettingsForPowerToys
+# SettingsForPowerToys 📝

 Settings files for use with Microsoft PowerToys (https://github.com/microsoft/PowerToys).

 # How to Use Settings 🔧

+For FancyZones these settings add two additional custom layouts and remove all deadzone spacing.

 ## PowerToys 🪀

-These settings add two additional custom layouts and remove all deadzone spacing.

 To apply the settings: